 Border Patrol Agents Foil Human Smuggling Attempt

-U.S. Customs and Border Protection officials welcome assistance from the community.
-Citizens can report suspicious activity to the Border Patrol and remain anonymous by calling 1-877-872-7435 toll free.
-Reporting illicit activity could result in saving someone’s life.
+U.S. Customs and Border Protection welcomes assistance from the community.
+Citizens are encouraged to report suspicious activity to the U.S. Border Patrol while remaining anonymous by calling 1-800-635-2509.